 Naturally, you should not rely solely on my descriptions when planning any kind of outing in the mountains.
 I’ll reference guidebooks or blogs that I used to prepare for my trips where relevant.
 I also use Gem Trek maps whenever possible.
 I carry an iPhone to record data for the trips.
 I use the Topo Maps Canada app and the MotionX GPS app.

 I notice frequent discrepancies between my apps with respect to the distance of recorded trails.
 Topo Maps seems to report slightly longer distances, but also seems to more closely match distances reported in guide books.
 Therefore, I typically report the distance recorded by Topo Maps.
-MotionX has a feature which records total ascent so I use that to report elevation gain.
+MotionX has a feature which records total ascent so I typically include that in the trail report.
 So, if the trail goes up 10 meters, down 10 meters, then up 10 meters, that’s 20 meters total ascent.
 It’s not the difference in elevation between the start and the objective, but the total uphill climbing you have to do.
 I feel like this is more useful information for a hiker.
 Sometimes, typically for technical reasons, I don’t have that data, so I’ll report elevation gain (the difference in elevation between the starting point and the high point of the route).